The Paris Peace Forum launches a call for applications for its first hackathon around global governance and financial transparency issues.

 The Paris Peace Forum is an independent NGO, formed in 2018 after the original impetus came from President Macron in the summer of 2017.
 The first edition of the Paris Peace Forum (11-13 November 2018) will be inaugurated by Heads of State and Government, or their representatives, from the 84 countries invited by the President of the French Republic to participate in the commemorations alongside other political leaders invited for the occasion.

-La Grande Halle de La Villette, the venue of the 1st edition of the Paris Peace Forum
+La Grande Halle de La Villette, the venue of the first edition of the Paris Peace Forum

 The Paris Peace Forum will take place at La Grande Halle de La Villette, a beautiful building of glass and steel, one of the gems of 19th-century French architecture.
 The Forum will be centered around concrete projects of governance and will feature three interlinked areas where different activities will be carried out simultaneously: